mendix/docs/content/en/docs/howto/general/dev-best-practices.md

 {{< figure src="/attachments/howto/general/dev-best-practices/recommended-microflow.png" width="700px">}}

 The example below shows an approach that we do not recommend.
-We can rewrite the microflow expression in this example as `if ($currentDeviceType = System.DeviceType.Phone and $Parameter = true) then true else false` using the `AND` operator.
-However, it is still not clear enough and the low-code approach shown in the above example is better.
+You can rewrite the microflow expression in this example as `if ($currentDeviceType = System.DeviceType.Phone and $Parameter = true) then true else false` using the `AND` operator.
+However, it is still not clear enough and the low-code approach shown in the above example is preferable.

 {{< figure src="/attachments/howto/general/dev-best-practices/not-recommended-microflow.png" width="450px">}}